-The Great Commission Church regularly gathers for a Night of Prayer.
-It is an evening devoted to congregational prayer.
+The Great Commission Church regularly gathers for a time of prayer.
+It is time devoted to congregational prayer.
 It is every month or quarter or any other regular time.
 It is a Church-wide event.
-The key is that it be a time of concentrated prayer.
-There are endless ways to run a night of prayer.
+The key is that it's a time of concentrated prayer.
+There are endless ways to run a time of prayer.
 Note, you may also hold a day of prayer for those who can't make the evening event.
-The following are a list of things to keep in mind.

 1. Plan wisely.

 Think through all the details: lighting, venue, acoustics, link-ups, etc. Attend local prayer events, read relevant books, visit related websites.
 Consider closing down an existing prayer meeting that is waning in momentum.
 Give this one a new name, look, logo, etc. Ask for all ministries to pause scheduled meetings for that evening.

 Remember, it's a time devoted to prayer.
 Limit talking.
 Speak just enough to guide people in prayer.
 Some Churches even have a quiet approach by offering a handout as people enter the venue.
 Directives are from a video screen.
 Whatever you do, limit your words to only what is necessary to facilitate prayer.
 Don't preach or teach on prayer—pray.

 Set aside a time at the beginning where people can silently confess personal sin to be ready to pray.
 If I had not confessed the sin in my heart, the Lord would not have listened.
 Psalm 66:18 Encourage those who were able to get on their knees for this part of the event.

 4. Exalt God.

 Magnify the Lord.
 Prayer is not just about petition; it is also a time for adoration.
 Praise God in song.
 Singing is a great way to inaugurate a time of prayer, songs that exalt the Lord, and focus on prayer.
 The right songs can create an excellent mood for prayer.
 Reading Psalms also facilitates exaltation.